 There’s a monthly roster that determines who rolls what.
 But before you can even get onto the permanent payroll, you need to undergo 9 months of cigar-rolling training!
 Intense, right?!

 The cigars made by these trainees are sold to locals for 1 peso at government-run stores.

-There’s also a monthly salary, ranging from 1000-3000 pesos a month.
-Workers earn bonuses in CUC for any cigars rolled over the quota.
+There’s also a monthly salary, ranging from 1000-3000 pesos / $40.00-$120.00 a month.
+Cuban cigar factory workers earn bonuses in CUC for any cigars rolled over the quota.
 They also receive 2 cigars a day.

-Photos aren’t allowed but obviously we disregarded that – once you lose your tour guide, snap away somewhat subtly & the workers don’t care.
+Photos aren’t allowed at this Cuban cigar factory but obviously we disregarded that – once you lose your tour guide, snap away somewhat subtly & the workers don’t care.

 The “tour” is just an admin staff giving you an explanation of the cigar process as you overlook the factory workers rolling & shaping.

 It’s in English or Spanish (or whatever other languages they speak) but even though we asked a lot of questions, it lasted about 10 minutes.

 You’re then free to stay & observe for as long as you like.